kontent-ai/delivery-sdk-php/README.md

 * If a property contains a collection of objects, it's typed as an array which is indexed by:
   * codenames, if the contained entities have a code name
   * numbers, if they don't have code names.
 We use zero-based indexing.
-* If a property references modular content items (property is of the modular content type), the references are replaced with the respective [content items](#single-content-item-response) themselves.
+* If a property references linked items (property is of the linked item type), the references are replaced with the respective [content items](#single-content-item-response) themselves.
 * If a property is of asset, multiple choice option, or taxonomy group type, it's resolved to respective well-known models from the `KenticoCloud\Delivery\Models\Items` namespace.
 * All timestamps are typed as `\DateTime`.
 * All numbers are typed as `float`.